jshawl/peanut-butter-and-jelly/08-single-page-web-apps/ooj_reading/readme.md

 ## You do - toggle the button!
 (10/150)
 Create an instance method inside the `ArtistView.prototype` object.
 This method should make it such that the buttons text changes dynamically depending on whether songs are showing or not.

+Overall lesson looks great!
+I recommend adding in bonus options for people and finding external sources to backup the content that you have here.